- Crohn’s disease is a digestive disorder that can cause a variety of symptoms.

 There are currently no known cures for Crohn’s disease.
 If you’re diagnosed with the condition, your doctor will recommend strategies to help reduce inflammation, minimize symptoms, and prevent complications.
 For example, they may recommend lifestyle changes, including changes to your diet.
 They may also prescribe medications or other treatments.

 Anti-inflammatory drugs, immunosuppressive medications, and antibiotics are common medications used to treat Crohn’s disease.
 Other treatment options include:

 - antidiarrheal medications

 - vitamin D supplements

-Reducing stress and keeping your immune system healthy may also help with symptoms.
+Taking steps to reduce your stress levels and keep your immune system healthy may also help keep your symptoms under control.